antmicro/video2dataset/README.md

 - `&` - go to the first frame,
 - `*` - go to the last frame.

-In the beginning, select the object to track with mouse - the first bounding box will be marked as unstaged (red bounding box).
+At the beginning, select the object to track with a mouse - the first bounding box will be marked as unstaged (red bounding box).
-After this, press `SPACE` to automatically track the object with GOTURN tracker.
+Next, press `SPACE` to automatically track the object with the GOTURN tracker.
 To pause, press `SPACE`.
 You can use `J` and `K` to move across frames.
-You can change the bounding box by re-selecting the bounding box with the mouse.
+You can change the bounding box by re-selecting the bounding box with a mouse.
 This will automatically reinitialize the tracker for the current frame.
 To temporarily turn off the tracker (this will stop bounding box proposals and reinitialization), press `Q`.